Metabolic pathway of atorvastatin

 By taking atorvastatin as directed by a healthcare professional, individuals can lower their LDL (low-density lipoprotein) cholesterol levels, also known as “bad” cholesterol.
 Atorvastatin works by inhibiting an enzyme called HMG-CoA reductase, which is responsible for the synthesis of cholesterol in the body.
 By inhibiting this enzyme, atorvastatin effectively reduces the amount of cholesterol produced, helping to lower overall cholesterol levels.

-See also Atorvastatin fraudulent
+See also Atorvastatin price india

 Lowering LDL cholesterol levels is crucial because elevated levels of LDL cholesterol can contribute to the formation of plaque in the arteries.
 When plaque builds up in the arteries, it narrows the passage for blood flow, increasing the risk of blood clots and other cardiovascular complications.
 By managing cholesterol levels with atorvastatin, individuals can effectively reduce this risk and maintain a healthy cardiovascular system.